Category Archives: Growing Up

 When I was a kid, I wanted things to mean something.
 I wanted to remember every holiday, every milestone, believe every myth was true.
 I wanted to find the ends of rainbows so I could talk to leprechauns and bring … Continue reading

-Posted in Growing Up, Life | Comments Off
+Posted in Growing Up, Life | Comments Off on making room for air

 learning the difference between empowerment and desperation